Tire size is hard to read, especially when you have never done that.

 Extra Load Euro-Metric: 225/17R16 91S XL

-The speed rating is the last viewpoint in the sequence of tire size, which is indicated by an alphabetic letter S. It shows how much your tire is capable of reaching a speed limit.
-For example, a tire with an S speed rating can reach a maximum speed limit of 112 mph.
-Moreover, the speed rating will be 106, 130, and 140 mph for tires rated as R, H, and V.
+It displays the speed limit that your tire is capable of reaching.
+For instance, a tire with an S speed rating has a 112 mph top speed limit.
+Moreover, the speed rating will be 106, 130, and 140 mph for R, H, and V tires.

 What are the other Markings on tires?

-The letter DOT symbol on the tire’s sidewall indicates that the tire meets the Federal Motor Vehicle Safety Standards.
+The tire’s sidewall bears the letter DOT, signifying compliance with the Federal Motor Vehicle Safety Standards.

 Tire Identification Number:

-The Tire ID Number is a series of 12 numbers and alphabets followed by a symbol DOT.
-It tells you when and where the tire was manufactured.
+The Tire ID Number is a series of 12 numbers and alphabets followed by the DOT symbol.
+You can find out when and where the tire was made there.

 Air pressure number:

-It is the number on the tire sidewall that shows how much pressure your tire can handle.
+The number on the tire sidewall shows how much pressure your tire can handle.